tsatse/yajefa/README.md

 *program* must be a data structure that represents the flow of your program.
 It must be made of nested Arrays and Objects.
 Arrays represent serial execution while Objects represent parallel execution.
-Every function but the last of a serial execution must accept a callback as argument.
+Every function but the last of a serial execution must accept a callback as an argument.